Diamond West Midlands: Birmingham Coach Company & Diamond Bus

-In 1984 Geoff Howle commenced a coach operation trading as the Birmingham Coach Company.
+In 1984, Geoff Howle commenced a coach operation trading as the Birmingham Coach Company.
 Following deregulation of the bus industry in 1986, Howle applied to operate route 16 between Hamstead and Birmingham in competition with West Midlands Travel.
 Other services subsequently operated included service 120 (now service 12) between Dudley and Birmingham and service 50 between Birmingham and Druids Heath.
 Service 16 and 50 are still operated by successor Diamond Bus.
 Buses used were predominately Leyland Nationals.
-From 3rd January 2023, service 16 will be renumbered 16A.

-In 2000 Birmingham Coach Company was re-branded as Diamond Bus, replacing many of their existing Leyland Nationals, expanding their network in Birmingham and the Black Country.
-By 2003 Diamond Bus had become a National Express contractor and opened a depot in Bradford.
+In 2000, the Birmingham Coach Company changed its name to Diamond Bus to replace many of their existing Leyland Nationals, expanding their network in Birmingham and the Black Country.
+By 2003, Diamond Bus had become a National Express contractor and opened a depot in Bradford.

 Go West Midlands

-In December 2005 the Go-Ahead Group purchased Diamond Bus and in February 2006 Probus Management with over 100 vehicles and merged the two companies to form Go West Midlands.
+In December 2005, the Go-Ahead Group purchased Diamond Bus, followed with the purchase of the 100-vehicle Probus Management in February 2006.
+Go-Ahead merged the two companies to form Go West Midlands.

 Rotala Group

-In March 2008 Go West Midlands was sold to Rotala who also owned Central Connect and North Birmingham Busways.
+In March 2008, Go West Midlands was sold to Rotala, who also owned Central Connect and North Birmingham Busways.
 Rotala originally kept the Diamond business separate from Central Connect and Ludlows (purchased later), instead switching a number of routes between the three operators.
-From November 2011 Central Connect was re-branded as Blue Diamond.
+From November 2011, Central Connect was re-branded as Blue Diamond.

 Red Diamond & Black Diamond

-In July 2008 new buses were put into service in Redditch on routes 57 and 58, branded as Red Diamond.
-Since then a number of routes in North Worcestershire have been re-branded as Red Diamond along with new routes in competition with First Midland Red's in Redditch.
-At the same time new buses were allocated to a number of Black Country routes, branded as Black Diamond.
+In July 2008, new buses were put into service in Redditch on routes 57 and 58, branded as Red Diamond.
+Since then, a number of routes in North Worcestershire were re-branded as Red Diamond, alongside the launch of new routes in competition with First Midland Red in Redditch.
+At the same time, new buses were allocated to a number of Black Country routes, branded as Black Diamond.
 First Midland Red subsequently sold both its Redditch and Kidderminster depots to Diamond Bus.

 Diamond Staffordshire

 The Diamond Staffordshire brand was introduced in late 2012 for the company's services around the Lichfield area.

-Following the purchase of Central Buses Diamond took on operations in Lichfield such as 35 to Walsall.
-This service was subsequently taken over by Arriva Midlands and operated from their Wednesfield depot acquired with the purchase of Liyell Limited (t/a Midland) until operations from there were sold to Diamond Bus which brought Diamond back on to the 35 route.
+Following the purchase of Central Buses, Diamond took on operations in Lichfield such as 35 to Walsall.
+This service was subsequently taken over by Arriva Midlands and operated from their Wednesfield depot, acquired with the purchase of Liyell Limited (t/a Midland), until operations from there were sold to Diamond Bus, which brought Diamond back on to the 35 route.

-The 35B service through Stonnall was scrapped in 2019 and replaced by 36 operated by Select Bus Services.
+The 35B service through Stonnall was scrapped in 2019 and replaced by the 36, operated by Select Bus Services until 2023.
+Services 35A/36 are now operated by Chaserider.

 Diamond West Midlands

-In late 2012 Blue Diamond, Black Diamond and Signature became Diamond West Midlands and operate services across the West Midlands.
+In late 2012, Blue Diamond, Black Diamond and Signature became Diamond West Midlands, operating services across the West Midlands.